-Market risk is the risk of loss in the value of the company's financial assets and liabilities due to changes in market conditions.
+Market risk is the risk of loss in value of investments, as well as certain other financial assets and financial liabilities, due to changes in market conditions.
 Risks are monitored and controlled through strong firmwide oversight and independent control and support functions across the company's business.
 Relevant market risks for the company are interest rate risk and currency risk.